joanna2028/GLOBAL-GOVERNMENT-DIGITAL-ECONOMY-NEW-SOCIAL-CONTRACT-/README.md

-# VISION OF THE PROJECT
+# Vision of the project:

 New E-Global Government on the entire Planet Earth.